 When uploading image files to a photogrammetry asset, each of your image files need to be classified as either a photo or a texture.
 This ensures that the images are processed and displayed correctly within Nira's UI.
 Both of Nira's classification methods (Automatic and Manual) are documented below.

 Automatic image file classification

-In rare circumstances, the rules above might classify one of your image files incorrectly.
-For example, you may have an texture file with a 'Camera Model' EXIF tag on it and dimensions of 2048x1024, and you haven't provided an mtl file.
-This image would match #5 above and be classified as a photo.
+In rare circumstances, the automatic classification might misclassify one of your image files.
+For example, if you have a texture file with a 'Camera Model' EXIF tag on it and dimensions of 2048x1024, Nira may incorrectly classify this file as a photo due EXIF tag.

 If this occurs, you can manually classify all of your image files rather than using the default automatic classification.
 To do this, after dragging your files into Nira, open the file options, check the "Manually classify image files" box, then click Next, as shown in the screenshots below.
 On the next page, follow the instructions carefully to classify your image files.